llelik/storagegrid-audit-analysis-calc/README.md

 - `[ATYP:SPUT]` - S3 PUT audit event type
 - `[CSIZ:320000000]` - Content Size (bytes)

-Links in here are links to the official StorageGRID documentation pages (v11.4 at the moment, although the format of audit log isn't expected to change) to avoid repeating that info.
+Links in here are links to the official StorageGRID documentation pages (v11.5 at the moment) to avoid repeating that info.
+Make sure you refer to the StorageGRID documentation for StorageGRID version you use.

-### Q&A about StorageGRID Audit Files
+## Q&A about StorageGRID Audit Files

-#### How to read audit messages
+### How to read audit messages

-[Start with TFM](https://docs.netapp.com/sgws-115/index.jsp?topic=%2Fcom.netapp.doc.sg-audit%2FGUID-1FD2FE07-A18F-44FA-A3B3-C7860E739A72.html&resultof=%22SUCS%22%20%22suc%22%20%22AUDT%22%20%22audt%22%20) for your version (the link is for 11.5)
+[Start with TFM](https://docs.netapp.com/sgws-115/index.jsp?topic=%2Fcom.netapp.doc.sg-audit%2FGUID-1FD2FE07-A18F-44FA-A3B3-C7860E739A72.html) for your version (the link is for 11.5).

-#### What if I'm just interested in S3 PUT/GET/DELETE to figure out who's using how much
+### What if I'm just interested in S3 PUT/GET/DELETE to figure out who's using how much

-Check out audit-explain - it may be able to solve your problem (but pay attention to not overload Primary Admin Node).
+Check out audit-explain - it may be able to solve your problem (but pay attention to not overload Primary Admin node - best run it on Backup Admin node or outside).

 Some keys/fields of interest: